Workshops and Seminars

 For more information, or to contribute suggestions for future sessions, contact Eileen CichoskiKelly, Ph.D., in the UVM Office of Medical Education at Eileen.CichoskiKelly@med.uvm.edu.

-The Clinical Simulation Laboratory is holding a series of simulation workshops open to all faculty members of the College of Medicine, College of Nursing and Health Sciences and Fletcher Allen Health Care.
+The Clinical Simulation Laboratory holds a series of simulation workshops open to all faculty members of the College of Medicine, College of Nursing and Health Sciences and Fletcher Allen Health Care.
+For more information about scheduling training, visit their web site at this link.

 These modules are mini-courses designed to assist faculty, clinicians and residents in the College of Medicine in upgrading their personal skills and garnering fresh ideas in teaching our students.
 Each mini-course is a self-paced learning experience with agendas and objectives for easy reference.
 Your successful participation in this program can also provide you with CME credit hours for your professional portfolio.